UmbertoDiAntonio/Dark-Soul-2-Armors-Optimizer/Elden Ring/README.md

 # Notes
 <br>
-Armors with effect +2 Endurance apply a bonus (depending on level) on carriable weight. it is approximated with +1.05 for level
+Armors with effect +2 Endurance apply a bonus (depending on level) on carriable weight.
+I approximated it with +1.05 for level.
 <br>